kelvinsekx/portfolio/src/content/articles/introduction-to-mavoscript-with-a-calculator-project/index.md

 </script>
 ```

 <div class="watchout">You fell for it?
 Remember I told you mavoscript isn't javascript.
 If you did like my instinct did above you would get an error in your console.
 If you've actually done the console.logging above, try to see the console in your browser.
-It should print **Uncaught ReferenceError: input1 isnot defined**</div>
+It should print **Uncaught ReferenceError: input1 isnot defined**.
+Please delete the script because it won't work.</div>

 To actually handle things, we can only see changes through the html.
 Do this now.